drwpow/pow.rs/src/content/blog/cloud-jumping-with-manifold.md

 ---
-title: 'Cloud-jumping: swap hosted services easily with Manifold'
+title: "Cloud-jumping: swap hosted services easily with Manifold"
 description: how to take back full control of your cloud services in one afternoon
 pubDate: 2018-04-13
-categories: ['dev']
+categories: ["dev"]
 ---

 <figure><img src="https://miro.medium.com/max/2000/1*twYXJ0AvFBD_V4yNKhud_A.png"></figure>